Flexi Boarding at Sidcot

 - To use on a one off basis

 How does flexi boarding work?

-Flexi boarding is flexible – as long as we have one week’s notice and subject to availability in the boarding house.
-The cost of flexi boarding is £42 per night for Years 7-9 and £52 per night for Years 10-13
+Flexi boarding forvides parents a flexible solution – as long as we have one week’s notice and subject to availability in the boarding house.
+The cost of flexi boarding is £42 per night.

 - Flexi-boarding is offered to Year 7 students upwards

 - Students can flexi-board regularly from one to three nights per week or for a period of several weeks if required

 - A flexi boarding form, which can be obtained from Reception, has to be completed.
 We would like at least one week’s notice in order to prepare

 - Become more mature and self-confident